Skip to main content

 Wood

-Using wood to fill concrete expansion joints was originally thought to be a good idea because, like concrete, wood expands and contracts with moisture and temperature fluctuations.
+Using wood to fill concrete expansion joints was originally thought to be a good idea because wood also expands and contracts with weather fluctuations, but it:

 Grout or Mortar